americocunhajr/ElectroM/README.md

 ## License

-**ElectroMech** is released under the MIT license.
+**ElectroM** is released under the MIT license.
 See the LICENSE file for details.
 All new contributions must be made under the MIT license.